 LIMIS combines specific medical knowledge with business and marketing concepts for innovative new technologies, products and concepts.
 For all projects, LIMIS cooperates with several specialized companies, hospitals and healthcare institutions, knowledge institutions and universities.

-Virtual Operation Room as training tool
+Virtual Operation Room as training tool (past project)

 The virtual operating room (OR) is an on-line training tool for OR assistants.
 This is a LIMIS innovation and is developed in cooperation with Grendel Games.
 OR assistants learn how to handle complicated OR equipment and simulate realistic situations.
 This contributes to a safe and efficient OR environment.